aido77/satellite_proj/README.txt

 started 14.11.23
 i do everything here and i should probably continue doing everything here feel free to steal my shitass code

+also the only library you need to install is Skyfield; see https://rhodesmill.org/skyfield/ <- here